imhicihu/Migration-bookmarks-to-Evernote/README.md

 	- In Chrome (PC) press `CTRL` + `U`.
 Or you can click on the weird-looking key with three horizontal lines in the upper right hand corner.
 Then click on `Tools` and select `View Source`.
 * Select all the code. (ie.: Google Chrome > `Edit` > `Select all`)
 * Go to http://jsfiddle.net/kT4nj/
-* Go to section `Paste html here here`.
+* Go to section `Paste html here`.
 Paste the code.
 * Click on `Parse to Evernote XML`.
 Inside this box, again select all the code parsed (ie.: Google Chrome > `Edit` > `Select all`).
 * Open TextEdit (mac) / WordPad (Windows).
 Create a brand new file.
 Paste the parsed data.
 Save as `exported.enex`
 * Go to Evernote and [download](https://evernote.com/download) the app according to your operating system.
 Install it.
 Log in with your account.